ilg-physics-ucsb/physics4l-manual/4LSite/lab4.md

 2. Coil the wire around something round, creating 10-15 loops.
 3. To keep the coil in place, you can wrap the final loop of wire around itself.
 4. Insert the wire ends into the breadboard and connect the multimeter.
-5. Move the north pole of the magnet toward the coil very quickly.
+5. Move the south pole of the magnet toward the coil very quickly.
 6. Note the sign of the voltage.